 The Decision Framework

-Most teams land in one of three positions based on volume and technical depth.
+Start with the business case, then choose the tool.
+Most teams land in one of three positions based on volume, complexity, and technical ownership.

 Under 10,000 tasks per month with no internal technical resources: Zapier.
 The integration breadth and zero-setup requirement outweigh the cost premium at low volume.
 Between 10,000 and 100,000 operations per month with moderate complexity or a preference for visual workflows: Make.
 The pricing is competitive and the scenario builder handles branching logic that Zapier cannot.
 Above 100,000 operations per month, or any workflow that requires custom code, API logic, or AI agent orchestration: n8n.
 The self-hosting model removes the per-task ceiling entirely.